General Grading Information

 - Ideally each team consists of 9 players only (3 attack, 3 midcourt and 3 defence).
 While players are identified as being attack, midcourt or defence (this being their area of strength) this does not rule out the possibility of their playing other positions throughout the season.

-- Teams and coaches are posted on the club website shortly after the conclusion of grading.
+- Teams and coaches are posted as soon as possible after the conclusion of grading.

 - Players may appeal their grading and request a review.
 This must be done within the first two week after the team is announced.
 The Grading Convenor must be contacted by email, requesting a review.
 No verbal or text message contact to any member of the club other than the Grading Convenor is considered to be a formal request.
 Graders will be organised to go down to a training session in order to assess/review the player concerned.
 The possibility of a player moving up a division is tempered by the fact that there must be a player in the higher graded team who has been identified as being a weaker player than the appealing player and can, therefore, be moved down a division.